Local SEO Statistics Australia 2024

 16. Over 85% of people read online reviews before buying a product

-When shopping in-store, you can inspect, touch, test, and check any product before buying.
-But for online shopping, customers need to rely on high-quality media and technical specifications.
+You can inspect, touch, test, and check any product in-store before buying.
+However, customers need to rely on high-quality media and technical specifications for online shopping.

 That’s why over 85% of Aussie consumers first read product reviews before making transactions.
 Online businesses must then learn how to make previous buyers leave a positive review to reinforce the buying decisions of new visitors.

-17. 63% of Australians consult Google Search for their shopping decisions
+17. 61% of Australians consult Google for their shopping decisions

-Aussies have been checking out online even before the pandemic.
-But as eCommerce picks up an unprecedented pace, more people prefer the convenience and safety of online shopping.
+In 2024, Google reported that about 61% of Australian consumers use Google Search for in-store-related queries.
+Besides, as eCommerce picks up at an unprecedented pace, more people prefer the convenience and safety of online shopping.

 Despite many restrictions easing out, online behaviour across Australia recorded a 79% growth YOY.
-In fact, local search influenced 9 out of 10 dollars spent in shopping.
+Local search influenced 9 out of 10 dollars spent in shopping.

 18. Almost 25% of local search traffic goes to the top-ranking site